 “Where the negligence of the employer consists of what I may call a fault of omission, I think it is absolutely necessary that the proof of that fault of omission should be one of two kinds, either – to show that the thing which he did not do was a thing which was commonly done by other persons in like circumstances, or – to show that it was a thing which was so obviously wanted that it would be folly to anyone to neglect to provide it.”

 Lord Reed and Lord Hodge did not find this persuasive.
 Miss Kennedy did not have the ability to exercise choice; by the nature of her employment, she was obliged to travel in bad weather and to take routes, act and dress according to her employer’s instructions.

 Further, Lord Dunedin’s dictum had been clarified in a later case; whilst personal choice was still applicable, that did not remove the rights and obligations of employers you employees regarding health and safety.

 The Supreme Court throughout the ruling showed great appreciation of the case advanced by the Lord Ordinary in the Inner House.
 After discussing causation (briefly), their verdict is a foregone conclusion.

 The five judges found unanimously in favour of Miss Kennedy.
 Cordia Services LLP was found to be liable for her accident, negligent, and in breach of their obligations towards employee health and safety in this case.

-> Quite often the a Supreme Court sets significant legal precedent, or clarifies areas of law.
+Quite often the Supreme Court sets a significant legal precedent or clarifies areas of law.
 In this case, by contrast, nothing as major or significant was set out.

-> Rather, the existing rights and obligations of an employer to their employees regarding health and safety was reaffirmed and once again set out.
-Although not ground breaking it its legal significance – the verdict maintains those legal rights and protections employees have regarding accidents at work.
+Rather, the existing rights and obligations of an employer to their employees regarding health and safety was reaffirmed and once again set out.
+Although not groundbreaking it its legal significance – the verdict maintains those legal rights and protections employees have regarding accidents at work.